Installation Instructions

 Windows Users (Must Read)

-Starting from version 3.5.3, Workerman can now support both Windows and Linux systems.
+Starting from version 3.5.3, Workerman supports both Windows and Linux systems simultaneously.
 Windows users need to configure the PHP environment variables.

-Linux systems can use the following script to test whether the local PHP environment meets the requirements for running Workerman.
+You can use the following script to test whether your local PHP environment meets the requirements to run Workerman.

 curl -Ss https://www.workerman.net/check | php

-If all the OKs are displayed in the script above, it means that the requirements for Workerman are met, and you can directly download the example from the official website to run.
+If the script displays "ok" for all checks, it means that your environment meets Workerman's requirements, and you can directly download examples from the official website to run.

-If not all OK, you can refer to the following documentation to install the missing extensions.
+If not all checks show "ok," please refer to the documentation below to install the missing extensions.

-If PHP is installed using yum, run the command line yum install php-process to install the pcntl and posix extensions.
+If PHP was installed using yum, you can run the command yum install php-process to install the pcntl and posix extensions.

-If the installation fails or PHP itself is not installed using yum, please refer to method three of the manual Appendix - Installing Extensions for source code compilation and installation.
+If the installation fails or if PHP was not installed using yum, please refer to the manual section Appendix - Installing Extensions, method 3 for source code compilation installation.

-Refer to method three of the manual Appendix - Installing Extensions for source code compilation and installation.
+Please refer to the manual section Appendix - Installing Extensions, method 3 for source code compilation installation.

 yum install libevent-devel -y

-# If unable to install, try using the following command
+# If installation fails, try the following command

 # yum install libevent2-devel -y

-2. Install the event extension by running the following command line:
+2. Install the event extension.
+Run the command:

 pecl install event

-Note: When prompted with Include libevent OpenSSL support [yes] : enter no and press Enter, for all other prompts just press Enter.
+Note: When prompted Include libevent OpenSSL support [yes] :, enter no and hit Enter; for the rest, just hit Enter.

-3. Run php --ini, find and open the php.ini file, and add the following configuration at the end:
+3. Run php --ini to find and open the php.ini file, add the following configuration at the end:

 extension=event.so